Contact Me

 Installation

-Copy the files somewhere locally (it won't run from a network drive without modifying the .NET permissions) and run it.
+Extract the single file from the ZIP archive and copy it somewhere locally (it won't run from a network drive without modifying the default .NET permissions) and run it.

 Command Line Options